Pattypan squash is small & shallow with scalloped edges. This squash is easy to handle because its skin isn’t too thick & cooks relatively quickly.

 - Preheat the oven to 350F.
-Cut a bit of the bottom off the pattypan squash, so that it rests flat with the scalloped edges at the top.
-Using a spoon, scoop out the insides & reserve, we will use those later.
+Cut a bit off the bottom off the pattypan squash, so that it rests flat with the scalloped edges at the top.
+Using a spoon, scoop out the insides & reserve for later use.

 - Rub salt, pepper & EVOO on the outside and inside of the squash.
-Place on a baking sheet lined with parchment paper and bake for 15-20 minutes, until they are soft.
+Place on a baking sheet lined with parchment paper and bake for 15-20 minutes until soft.

 - Meanwhile, heat up 3 Tbsp EVOO, pop the mustard seeds & asafoetida.
 Add the onion & cook 3-4 minutes then the lentils and fry until they have some color.

 - Remove from the heat & add the chili, black pepper & chopped peanuts.
 Stir to combine.
-Spoon this mixture into your roasted squash so that you have some peaking out of the top.
+Spoon this mixture into roasted squash so that some peaks out of the top.
 Put the stuffed squash on a greased oven tray and return to the oven for 15-18 minutes, until the squash is browned and a slight crust forms on the filling.